chromaxyz/reflex/docs/IMPLEMENTERS.md

 - Implementers **MUST NOT** implement an `implementation()` or `sentinel()` method in `Modules` as this causes a function selector clash in the `Proxy`.
 - Implementers **MUST NOT** implement a `selfdestruct` inside of `Modules` as this causes disastrous unexpected behaviour.
 - The registration of `Modules` **MUST BE** permissioned, malicious `Modules` can impact the behaviour of the entire application.
 - `Modules` **MUST NOT** define any storage variables.
-In the rare case this is necessary you should use unstructured storage.
+In the rare case this is necessary one should use unstructured storage.
 - `Modules` **CAN ONLY** initialize **IMMUTABLE** storage variables inside of their constructor.

 ## Acknowledgements